RenNanase/RenNanase/README.md

 ---

 ## 👀 About Me
-- 📖 Reading & writing when not coding
+- 📖 Reading, writing & playing ML when not coding
+- 🦊 Anime, Manga & Manhwa <3
 - 🌙 Vibe coding = best coding (if it works at night, it works forever)
 - 🌱 Currently exploring **Web Development** while resisting the urge to console.log my life